Exurum/FFA_Rando/README.md

 # Compatibility

-This Final Fantasy Adventure randomizer is compatible with the NA rom file (MD5: 24CD3BDF490EF2E1AA6A8AF380ECCD78).
+This Final Fantasy Adventure randomizer is compatible with the NA rom file.
+(MD5: 24CD3BDF490EF2E1AA6A8AF380ECCD78)